Acceleration: Repayment of obligation that is sooner than originally contracted for.

 Student Aid Report (SAR): The form a student receives after filing a FAFSA application.
 The SAR notifies the student of his eligibility for federal student aid.

-Subsidized Loan: A subsidized loan is awarded on the basis of financial need, which is determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
-For those who qualify for a subsidized loan, the federal government pays interest on the loan (subsidizes the loan) until repayment begins and during authorized periods of deferment thereafter.
+Subsidized Loan: A subsidized loan is awarded on the basis of financial need, which is determined by the information provided on the HLS financial aid application and/or the Free Application for Federal Student Aid (FAFSA).
+For those who qualify for a subsidized loan, interest does not accrue until repayment begins.

 Unsubsidized Loan: A loan on which the student is responsible for paying the interest that accrues on the loan from the date of disbursement until the loan is paid in full, regardless of enrollment status.

 Waives Presentment, Demand Notice, Protest and All Other Demands: The borrower cannot claim that payment is not due because the lender did not notify or bill him/her before the due date.
 It is the borrower’s responsibility to make payments when due, even if the lender has not sent a bill or coupon repayment book.